5 Benefits of Using Cellphones in School: Smartphones as Learning Tools

 - Students learn in a way they are comfortable.
 Smartphones are young-person intuitive.
 More and more students know how to use them, and they are becoming the most used “tool” by teens.

 - Students can get answers quickly.
-Smartphones provide the ability to get answers quickly.
-In some situations, a student may not ask for clarification to a question he or she has in an open classroom.
-Use of a smartphone in a classroom setting can provide those answers.
+Smartphones provide the ability to get answers really fast.
+In some situations, a student may not ask for clarification to a question he or she has in an open classroom—because they can use their smartphone to get the answer they’re looking for.

 - Smartphones allow for social learning.
 Smartphones can allow students to work in groups on projects, sharing information and discoveries.
 They can move toward a common goal, again, in a format they are comfortable using.